Skip to content

 Admin users

-Administrators in Coro are referred to as admin users and each new subscription includes one initial admin user with credentials to access the Coro Console.
+Administrators in Coro are referred to as admin users and each new subscription includes one initial admin user with super admin credentials to access the Coro console.

 Admin users are, by definition of their privileged status, part of the set of protected users.
 This ensures that the administration of the workspace is not compromised.

-In addition to managing and configuring all protection settings in a workspace, an admin user is primarily responsible for:
+In addition to managing and configuring all protection settings in a workspace, an admin user is generally responsible for:

-Coro allows you to add additional admin users with the same level of access and authority through the Coro Console.
+Coro allows you to add additional admin users with various levels of access and authority depending on their assigned roles.